Blitzcrank Build Guide by Hanjaro

-Proccing your Relic Shield, you'll want to be focusing the cannon minions as priority, then melee minions, and lastly ranged.
+Proccing your Runesteel Spaulders, you'll want to be focusing the cannon minions as priority, then melee minions, and lastly ranged.

-Once you get your first back, hopefully with at least one or two kills under your belt, you want to be getting your ward upgrade (you are still a support after all!), and looking to buy Boots of Mobility for the roaming potential.
+Once you get your first back, hopefully with at least one or two kills under your belt, you want to be looking to buy Mobility Boots for the roaming potential and start to build your core items.
 You can set up kills for your midlaner and get them ahead, along with your ADC.

 If you can't roam, you want to be maximizing gold for your ADC, and this includes taking tower plates after kills with Demolish and Power Fist.

-Blitzcrank is one of the best roaming supports, through Boots of Mobility and his Overdrive.
+Blitzcrank is one of the best roaming supports, through Mobility Boots and his Overdrive.

 Outside of laning phase, you're going to want to be setting up a lot of wards around objectives, such as Baron Nashor and the drakes.
 If your team is ahead, and it is safe to do so, you can set up deep vision in the enemies jungle, allowing yourself and your team to get important picks, that allow you to take the previously mentioned objectives.